 It’s all about health from the farm at this west London hangout, which peddles ‘clean indulgence’ to an eager audience of moneyed Notting Hillbillies.
 Farmacy is a happy, joyful, ‘free-from’ kind of place – no dairy, no sugars, no meat, no additive nasties and no gluten (in most dishes, anyway).
 Instead, there are lots of plant-based goodies ranging from ‘probiotic jars’ and ‘clean curries’ to macro ‘earth bowls’ and ‘syringe shots’.
 Very virtuous, but flavoursome too.

 Don’t expect strawberries in December at Farmstand – a clean-lined minimalist diner inspired by the namesake roadside produce stalls of America’s Midwest.
-Unrefined, GM-free, sustainable and seasonal are its watchwords, and everything is free from gluten and dairy – so go wild on salad boxes bursting with veg, fish and beautifully marinated meats.
-Farmstand even nails a coeliac’s brekkie with coconut porridge, shakshuka and suchlike, while drinkers can sup gluten-free lager.
+Unrefined, GM-free, sustainable and seasonal are its watchwords, and just about everything is free from gluten and dairy – so go wild on salad boxes bursting with veg, fish and beautifully marinated meats.
+Farmstand even nails a wheat-free brekkie with coconut porridge, shakshuka and suchlike, while drinkers can sup gluten-free lager.

 Bill Granger has the youthful serenity of a cult leader – a great advert for his chain of sunny-side-up all-day restaurants.
 Like its siblings, this branch offers a bespoke ‘allergy menu’ highlighting just about everything from celery to sulphur – so you can easily see if your favourite dish contains gluten.
 There are rich pickings among the inventive salads, small plates and ‘classics’, while Granger is also known for giving good brunch – gluten-free if you want it.